 You will study the following modules and a dissertation:

-The MSc Construction Project Management course is delivered in three major blocks that offer an intensive but flexible learning pattern, with two start points each year – February and September.
+The MSc Construction Project Management course is delivered in three major blocks that offer an intensive but flexible learning pattern, with two start points each year for full time students– February and September.
+Part time study begins in September only.
 Tuition combines traditional lectures and tutorials with problem-based learning through workshops and site visits.

 Some modules are continuously assessed, while others use coursework and examination.
 Assessment methods also vary and include written reports and coursework, project work and presentations.